neuro-inc/apolo-test-automation/README.md

 This will:
 - Install `uv` if it's not already installed
 - Create a `.venv` virtual environment
-- Install project dependencies from `requirements.txt`
+- Install project dependencies from `pyproject.toml`
 - Install Allure CLI (via Homebrew if available)

 ---